Hrithik5/Hrithik5/README.md

  ## I'm a Student and Developer!
 - ⚡ I’m a Full Stack Developer.
-- 👨🏽‍💻 I’m currently learning and growing my skills in Blockchain & Typescript.
+- 👨🏽‍💻 I’m currently learning and growing my skills in Data Structures And Algorithm.
 - 😉 Open source enthusiast
 - 📫 How to reach me: hrithikchauhan01@gmail.com
 <!-- - 💬 Ask me about React & Django, I am happy to help😄  -->